If you can work the ground, you can plant! You should still amend the soil and mulch, but otherwise it is perfectly safe.

-Columbine (Aquilegia): Again, many different varieties to choose from.
+Aquilegia (Columbine): Again, many different varieties to choose from.
 The Rocky Mountain Native is light blue and white.
 Remembrance has striking colors of violet and white.
 Denver Gold is a stunner with huge yellow blooms and long spurs.
-Plant columbines in part-shade to full sun (south east exposure), with moderate moisture.
+Plant columbines in part-shade to full sun (southeast exposure), with moderate moisture.
 Blooms early spring through early to mid-summer.
 Columbine "Remembrance" is a hybrid derived from the Colorado state flower.
 The name honors the memory of the students and teacher of Columbine High School.

-Coral Bells (Heuchera): Offering a dazzling array of foliage color, texture and shape, Coral Bells are sure to make a statement in your garden!
-Heuchera are excellent for the shady or semi-shady border and their bright foliage color can brighten a bed as well as a flower.
+Heuchera (Coral Bells): Offering a dazzling array of foliage color, texture and shape, Coral Bells are sure to make a statement in your garden!
+Heuchera are perfect for the shady or semi-shady border and their cheery foliage color can brighten a bed as well as a flower.
 Excellent edgers, they also feature dainty flowers held aloft on airy stems.